Dez Fafara

-Bradley James "Dez" Fafara (born May 12, 1966) is an American heavy metal vocalist who performs in the bands DevilDriver and Coal Chamber.
+Bradley James "Dez" Fafara is an American vocalist who performs in the metal bands DevilDriver and Coal Chamber.

 Early life

-Fafara is of Portuguese and Sicilian descent.
+Fafara is of Portuguese and Italian descent.
 His father, Tiger Fafara, and his late uncle, Stanley Fafara, were child actors on the Leave It to Beaver television sitcom.

 He has had attention deficit hyperactivity disorder his whole life.

 Fafara adopted the nickname "Dez" in honor of Dez Cadena, vocalist and guitarist for Black Flag and an early influence on Fafara.

 Career

 Coal Chamber

-Fafara released a total of 5 albums with Coal Chamber.
-Four of the albums, Coal Chamber (1997), which went gold, Chamber Music (1999), and Dark Days (2002), consisted of new material.
-An album of remixes, rarities, and b-sides, titled Giving the Devil His Due (2003) and a "Best Of" (2004) were also released.
+Fafara released a total of five albums with Coal Chamber.
+Four of the albums, including Coal Chamber (1997), Chamber Music (1999), and Dark Days (2002), consisted of new material.
+Two compilation albums were released, one of remixes, rarities, and B-sides, titled Giving the Devil His Due (2003), and a "Best Of" (2004) collection.
 Coal Chamber disbanded in 2003, shortly after Fafara formed his current band DevilDriver.

 On September 26, 2011, it was announced that Coal Chamber would reunite for Australia's Soundwave Festival, which took place in early 2012.
 As of October 2012, according to Fafara, new material from Coal Chamber is in the works.

 Coal Chamber participated in a tour with Sevendust and Stolen Babies in early 2013.

 According to Fafara, the fourth album was completed in December 2014 before its release in 2015.
 Coal Chamber now is disbanded and last consisted of the three founding members; Fafara, Miguel Rascon and Mikey Cox, with bassist Nadja Peulen rejoining the band in 2013, having originally played with Coal Chamber in 1999 and 2002.
 The band collaborated with Ministry's Al Jourgensen for their fourth studio album, titled 'Rivals'.

 DevilDriver

-Currently, Fafara, as part of DevilDriver, has released seven studio albums, DevilDriver (2003), The Fury of Our Maker's Hand (2005), The Last Kind Words (2007), Pray for Villains (2009), Beast (2011), Winter Kills (2013), Trust No One (2016), Outlaws 'til the End: Vol. 1 (2018) and Dealing with Demons I (2020).
+Currently, Fafara, as part of DevilDriver, has released ten studio albums, DevilDriver (2003), The Fury of Our Maker's Hand (2005), The Last Kind Words (2007), Pray for Villains (2009), Beast (2011), Winter Kills (2013), Trust No One (2016), Outlaws 'til the End: Vol. 1 (2018), Dealing with Demons I (2020) and Dealing with Demons II (2023).
 DevilDriver was also nominated for a Golden Gods Award in 2008 for the best break-through metal band.